Sullivan County Tennessee Assistance Programs.

 Colonial Heights Baptist Church provides help to needy families that live in the zip code of 37663 only.
 The address is 108 Colonial Heights Road, Kingsport, TN 37663.
 Some of the services include free disposable diapers or baby wipes as well as infant formula, housing, and rent or electric bill help. the church can be reached at (423) 239-5123 x100.

-Neighborhood Service Center - Kingsport provides Utility Assistance, information on local housing authorities, Electric Bill Service Payment Assistance, Outreach Programs, and Referrals.
-301 Louis Street, Kingsport, Tennessee 37660, call 247-5149
+Neighborhood Service Center - Kingsport provides Utility Assistance as well as information on local housing authorities.
+There is also Electric Bill Service Payment Assistance, Outreach Programs, and Referrals.
+Even learn about a wide variety of low income assistance.
+Address is 301 Louis Street, Kingsport, Tennessee 37660, call 247-5149

 Kingsport Salvation Army is located at 505 Dale Street, Kingsport, TN 37660, (423) 246-6671.
 They are a leading social service agency.
 Programs include congregate meals, shelter, food, and clothing.
 Other emergency programs can help make rental payments for people who are at risk of homelessness or eviction without some form of assistance.
 Other resources include a soup kitchen, temporary financial assistance, and a homeless shelter.
 Read more Tennessee Salvation Army.